Welcome to West Valley College Transfer Center

 If you are applying to a high-unit major such as science, technology, engineering and some math-based fields, be sure to check with the CSU campus for their requirements in this area or make an appointment to speak with a counselor.

-If you plan to complete all of your GE requirements at West Valley (either by following the CSU GE or IGETC), you need to indicate it to Admissions and Records when you request to send your final transcript to the university you plan to attend.
-On the Transcript Request Form, make sure you check the “GE” box and then check either the “CSU” or “IGETC” box to indicate which GE pattern you are completing.
-A notation will then be added to your official transcript that says your IGETC or CSUGE has been fulfilled.
+If you plan to complete all of your GE requirements at West Valley (either by following the CSU GE or IGETC), you need to request a GE certification through the Transcript Request Form.
+On the form, make sure you indicate either the “CSU” or “IGETC” box.
+This form must be submitted to Admissions and Records in-person or at wvc.admissionsFREEWEST_VALLEY.

 Major Preparation Courses

-Visit assist.org to see what courses the campus you are applying to require (or recommend) you complete at West Valley prior to transferring.
+Visit Assist to see which courses the campus you are applying to require (or recommend) you complete at West Valley prior to transferring.
 You should also check each school’s individual website if you are applying to an impacted major.
-Many CSU’s prefer that you follow the AA-S/AA-T/ADT if it is available for your major.
-However, you should still check assist.org to see if there are any additional requirements.
-To see what ADTs are offered at West Valley, visit: hyperlink to WVC’s ADT page.
+Many CSUs prefer that you follow the AA-S/AA-T/ADT if it is available for your major.
+However, you should still check Assist to see if there are any additional requirements.
+To see which ADTs are offered at West Valley, visit our ADT page.

 How to Apply

-You need to apply to transfer October 1st- November 30th of the year PRIOR to the fall you want transfer to the CSU.
-If you want to transfer for the Spring semester, you should apply August 1st-31st.
+You need to apply to transfer between October 1st-November 30th of the year PRIOR to the fall you want transfer to the CSU.
+If you want to transfer for the Spring semester, you should apply between August 1-31st.
 Not all CSU campuses accept students for the spring semester, and if they do, they are sometimes open only for certain majors.
 It also changes from year to year.
-To find out if a CSU campus is open for spring admission or to apply to transfer, go to www2.calstate.edu/apply.
+To find out if a CSU campus is open for spring admission or to apply to transfer, visit Cal State Apply.

 Private, Out-of-State and International Universities Special Agreements